Andy Serkis: Career

 In 2006, Serkis starred as serial killer Ian Brady in the BAFTA-nominated Longford, co-starring Samantha Morton as Myra Hindley and Jim Broadbent as Lord Longford.
-That same year, Serkis appeared in the role of Mr. Grin in the film rendition of Anthony Horowitz's Alex Rider novel Stormbreaker.
+That same year, Serkis appeared in the role of Mr. Grin in Stormbreaker, the film rendition of Anthony Horowitz's Alex Rider novel.
 He also acted in the film The Prestige as Mr. Alley (assistant to Nikola Tesla), as the voice of one of the henchrats in the Aardman Animations film Flushed Away named Spike, and appeared in Jim Threapleton's improvised feature film Extraordinary Rendition, which premiered in 2007.
 In 2007, he appeared in Sugarhouse, a low-budget independently made film, playing local crime lord Hoodwink, who terrorises an east London housing estate.
 For the role, Serkis shaved his head and had sessions lasting 20 hours each to have temporary tattoos stencilled onto his body.
 The film premiered at the 2007 Edinburgh Festival and released in the UK on 24 August.
 Also that year, Serkis provided the voiceover for Monkey Life, on Five broadcast for three weeks from 13 to 31 August 2007.
 This series was about Monkey World, the popular ape and monkey sanctuary and zoo near Wool, Dorset.
 In the joint BBC/HBO production Einstein and Eddington, (2008) Serkis played Albert Einstein, following the development of his theory of relativity, while David Tennant played scientist Sir Arthur Eddington.
 In 2008, Serkis appeared as Rigaud in the BBC Television adaptation of Charles Dickens' Little Dorrit and as Capricorn in Inkheart, the film adaptation of Cornelia Funke's novel.
 In 2010, Serkis played 1970s new wave singer Ian Dury in Sex & Drugs & Rock & Roll.

 Serkis reunited with Peter Jackson, as a cast member in Jackson's and Steven Spielberg's Tintin trilogy, based on The Adventures of Tintin.
-Serkis supplied the voice and motion capture performance of Captain Haddock (adopting a Scottish accent) as well as his ancestor, Sir Francis Haddock.
+Serkis supplied the voice and motion capture performance of Captain Haddock as well as his ancestor, Sir Francis Haddock.
 Filming began in January 2009 and the film was released in 2011.
 Filming was due to begin in September 2008, but was delayed due to Universal pulling out of backing the project.